-Like all alternatives, alternative 4 would preserve and sustain wilderness character, including natural ecosystem function and opportunities for primitive, unconfined recreation, in the more than 90 percent of the river corridor that is congressionally designated wilderness.
+Like all alternatives, alternative 4 would preserve and sustain wilderness character, including natural ecosystem function and opportunities for primitive, unconfined recreation, in the more than 90 percent of the river corridor that is congressionally designated Wilderness.
 In the Tuolumne Meadows area, alternative 4 would seek to balance the retention of a traditional Tuolumne experience with the need to reduce the impacts of development and an opportunity to provide a more meaningful introduction to the Tuolumne River for the growing number of short-term visitors.

 All noncommercial uses would continue; however, concessioner stock day rides into wilderness would be discontinued, and commercial use would be restricted to no more than 2 overnight groups per zone and no more than 2 day groups per trail per day.
 The overnight quota for wilderness management zones that overlap wild segments of the river corridor would be retained at 400 persons per night.
-The Glen Aulin High Sierra

-Camp would be retained at a reduced capacity of 20 visitors per night.
-Maximum day use along popular wilderness trails would be limited as necessary to achieve the standard of encounters with no more than ten parties per hour, 80% of the time.
+The Glen Aulin High Sierra Camp would be retained at a capacity of 28 visitors per night or less, with the level of service reduced as necessary to achieve a significant reduction in packstock supply trips to the camp and to cap wastewater production at no more than 500 gallons per day.
+Maximum day use along popular wilderness trails would be managed the same as in alternative 2.